University of Zimbabwe: Colleges

-The university currently has one college, the College of Health Sciences which incorporates the Faculty of Medicine.
+The university used to have one college, the College of Health Sciences which is now called the Faculty of Medicine and Health Sciences.
 However, many of Zimbabwe's public universities started as colleges of the University of Zimbabwe:

 Trans-disciplinary institutes

 The university has two trans-disciplinary research institutes: the Institute of Development Studies (IDS) and the Institute of Environmental Studies (IES).

 Affiliated institutions

 There are numerous education institutions affiliated to the University of Zimbabwe, including teacher training colleges and the School of Social Work.

 Academic year

 The academic year runs from August to June, with graduation normally in September.
 As from February 2016, the university introduced a second intake, with an academic year that runs from February to December.

 Student life

 Residences

 On the main campus there are five residences for women: Swinton Hall, Complexes 1, 4 and 5 and Carr-Saunders, and four residences for men: Manfred Hodson Hall, Complex 2, Complex 3 and Manfred Hodson Annex (formerly New Hall).
 There is also the Medical Residence at the Medical School campus and Mount Royal Residence in the Avenues, in central Harare.
 The residences were closed in June 2007, with the university authorities citing maintenance and sanitation problems but were reopened in 2014.